Table of Contents

 Yes, that’s right, folks.
 AI designing book covers.
 It’s real!

 With AI, publishers don’t have to hire graphic designers or learn Photoshop and other design tools.

 Publishers can use AI to conceptualize book cover designs by providing a dataset of different covers.
-This will work well since AI is about processing a big amount of data and learning and improving over time.
+This will work well since AI is about processing a large amount of data and learning and improving over time.

 Then, the AI can create the design based on the data.
 It will repeat the process until the publisher identifies the right design.

 That does not mean publishers cannot have a say or be involved in the workflow since the cover design is a creative process and design beauty is subjective.